 - If you beat and beat and the mixture doesn’t thicken, it may need to cook some more.
 Pour it back into the pan and return to the stove.

-- If, after poured, the mixture remains too soft, again it may need more cooking and/or beating.
+- If, after pouring, the mixture remains too soft, it may still need more cooking and/or beating.

 That is the general outline.
 Let us now turn to the peanut butter fudge recipe.

 - 3 cups of white sugar

 - 1/4 teaspoon salt

 - 2 tablespoons of butter, preferably unsalted

 Note about peanut butter: If you have a peanut butter where the oil separates, rising up and away from the thick peanut-y part, and must be stirred before using, pour off the oil.
 Do not stir it in.
 That oil will just get in the way.
 Better yet, go buy a peanut butter that does not separate.

 - Wooden spoon